Wildlife Walk at Rainham Marshes

 Our walks are usually 2 hours long, but if we see lots it could take us longer to get back to the centre - do let your guide know how long you want to be out exploring.

-Wear weather appropriate clothing, and meet us at reception in t
+Wear weather appropriate clothing, and meet us at reception.

 Rainham Marshes nature reserve, New Tank Hill Road, Purfleet, Essex RM19 1SZ